 How to Plan for a Kitchen Remodel

 If you’re seriously considering renovating, chances are it’s an idea that’s been floating in the back of your mind for quite some time.
-A kitchen renovation, especially, isn’t a decision you make overnight as it’s a large investment you’ll have to look at every time you step foot inside your home.
+A kitchen renovation, especially, isn’t a decision you make overnight, as it’s a large investment you’ll have to look at every time you step foot inside your home.
 The longer we help clients plan their kitchen renovations, the more we realize the importance of the planning process.
 A thoroughly planned renovation leads to a stress-free construction experience where your field team knows exactly what to do, all your materials are on hand, you know exactly what to expect, and your project is completed with very little or no change orders.
 In this blog, we’ll describe the steps you should go through to set yourself up for a successful project.

 - Decide the Purpose of Your Renovation: Before you jump into imagining what your future kitchen or bathroom will look like, it’s important to focus on why you’re renovating.
 Think about what you want to get out of your finished renovation.
-Are you hoping to sell in the near future or is this a forever home?
+Are you hoping to sell in the near future, or is this a forever home?
 Are you renovating to make your kitchen easier to use?
-Impress guest when entertaining?
+Impress guests when entertaining?
 To help you declutter and organize?
 Your reasons will determine what kind of budget you allot for the project which in turn will determine the design flexibility you’ll have and the type of contractor you hire.

 - Understand What You Want: If the purpose of your renovation is geared towards resale, what you want will be dictated entirely by your budget.
 You’ll have some choice, but the majority of your decisions will be focused around meeting or going under budget.
 If you’re renovating for yourself, you’ll need to determine exactly what you’re hoping to achieve within the space.
 Are you happy with the overall layout but can’t stand the colors?
 Are you hoping to completely redesign and start from scratch?
 Are you envisioning floorplan changes with wall removal or working within the existing space?
 Do you want a new design but could care less what it looks like?
 Once you determine these answers, you’ll be able to give your contractor the direction needed to budget and design with you.